 Overall, 46 percent of the chief financial officers (CFOs) polled for the Accountemps survey said they will look to improve the benefits they offer to workers.
 A similar percentage of respondents — 45 percent — said they will increase compensation to attract new employees.

 Other respondents said they will be taking a different path to find new employees.
 Forty-two percent of the CFOs surveyed said they will look to train and develop internal candidates for new positions.
 A smaller percentage — 26 percent — said they will bring in temporary workers for the positions.
-[Read related article: The Best Tech Skills to List on Your Resume]
+[Read related article: Tips for Creating a Great Resume]

 "Competition for highly skilled workers remains intense in many specialties," said Max Messmer, chairman of Accountemps and author of "Human Resources Kit For Dummies" (John Wiley & Sons, 2012).
 "Boosting compensation and adding incentives is a useful first step for attracting talent, but it's equally important for businesses to develop the abilities of workers already on staff.

 Bosses are also not opposed to hiring remote workers or paying for a person to relocate in order to fill a position.

 "If organizations can't quickly hire or promote from within, they increasingly bring in temporary staff to access specialized skills not available internally," Messmer said.